tenstorrent/tt-metal/docs/source/tt-metalium/tools/watcher.rst

 Debug Delays
 ------------
-It is possible to add delays to NOC transactions.
-This can be useful for debugging race conditions.
+Watcher can insert NOC transactions delays for debugging purposes.
+The delayes can be specified by transaction type and location.
+Environment variable `TT_METAL_WATCHER_DELAY` specifies the number of spin loop iterations to wait for.
+Similarly to DPRINT, the delay can be set for all cores, or a or a subset by setting environment variable `TT_METAL_*_DEBUG_DELAY_CORES`: x,y OR (x1,y1),(x2,y2),(x3,y3) OR (x1,y1)-(x2,y2) OR all.
-The delay can be set using environment variable `TT_METAL_WATCHER_DELAY`.
-The variable specifies the number of spin loop iterations to wait for.
-The delay can be set for all cores, or a subset through the environment variable `TT_METAL_*_DEBUG_DELAY_CORES`: x,y OR (x1,y1),(x2,y2),(x3,y3) OR (x1,y1)-(x2,y2) OR all.
-The * can be one of: READ, WRITE, ATOMIC indicating whether the delays will be inserted before read, write or atomic NOC transactions.
-Finally, the delay can be set of specific RISCs (BRISC, NCRISC, TRISC0, TRISC1, TRISC2) through the environment variable `TT_METAL_*_DEBUG_DELAY_RISCVS` (one of: BR,NC,TR0,TR1,TR2); if not set, the delay is applied to all RISCs.
+The * can be one of: READ, WRITE or ATOMIC indicating whether the delays will be inserted before read, write or atomic NOC transactions.
+Finally, the delay can be set for a specific RISCs (BRISC, NCRISC, TRISC0, TRISC1, TRISC2) through the environment variable `TT_METAL_*_DEBUG_DELAY_RISCVS`: (one of: BR,NC,TR0,TR1,TR2); if not set, the delay is applied to all RISCs.
-Note that `TT_METAL_WATCHER` must be set and `TT_METAL_WATCHER_DISABLE_NOC_SANITIZE` must not be set.
+Note that `TT_METAL_WATCHER` must be set and `TT_METAL_WATCHER_DISABLE_NOC_SANITIZE` must not be set for the delays to be applied.

 For example, the following environment variables will add a delay of 10 iterations for both READ and WRITE transactions on BRISC core at location 0,0.